-The following report provides an update on the City of Cincinnati's financial condition as of the month ending September 30, 2021.
+The following section provides an update on the City of Cincinnati's financial condition as of the month ending October 31, 2021.
 Variances are based on current year estimates and prior year activity in the attached schedules.
-This report also represents the results of the first quarter of the fiscal year.

 A more detailed explanation of revenues is attached for review, including reports comparing current year actual revenue versus forecasted revenue and prior year actual revenue versus current year actual revenue.
 Both of those reports are presented on a monthly and year to date basis.